Officer injured in police chase that ended in crash in Winnebago County

 BOONE COUNTY, Ill.
-(WTVO) — One officer suffered minor injuries after a police chase ended in a crash Friday night in Winnebago County.
+(WTVO) — One officer suffered minor injuries after a police chase ended in a crash Friday night in Boone County.

 Officials say that police got involved with a chase with an alleged stolen vehicle.
 Police performed a pit maneuver to bring the car to a crashing halt.